Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 ## Setting Expectations

 Once you have completed plots and are farming, you will see **Time to Win** in the farming tab.
 Whatever time it shows here is just an estimate.
 It might take 3 to 4 times longer than the time shown.
 For example, if it shows 2 days, it might take 5 or 8 days, sometimes even more to earn your first coin or partial coin.
 This is normal as luck plays a role over the short run.
-As you add more plots, the “time to win” decreases (more chances of winning).
+As you add more plots, the "time to win" decreases (more chances of winning).

 This is another reason we recommend creating your plots to a plot NFT.
 By doing this, you have the ability to join a pool and get consistent payouts regardless of your estimated time to win.
 With the pooling protocol, the estimated time to win refers to just 12.5% percent of the block reward which always goes to the farmer.